Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Introduction

-{\bf Structure Identification:} Our approach uses emerging principles from \emph{algebraic topology} as the basis to observe and discern structural features from high-dimensional data.
-Algebraic topology is the field of mathematics dealing with the shape and connectivity of spaces \citep{Munkres1984,Ca2009}.
-There are multiple important properties of topology that make it particularly effective for extracting structural features from large, high-dimensional data sets (see Section~\ref{sec:Related}).
+Our approach uses emerging principles from \emph{algebraic topology} as the basis to observe and discern structural features from raw phenomics data.
+Algebraic topology is the field of mathematics dealing with the shape and connectivity of spaces \cite{Munkres1984,Ca2009}.
+There are multiple important properties of topology that make it particularly effective for extracting structural features from large, high-dimensional data sets.
+First, topology studies shapes in a {\em coordinate-free way}, which enables comparison among data sets from diverse sources or coordinate systems.
+Second, topological constructions are {\em not sensitive to small changes in data}, and robust against noise.
+Third, topology works with {\em compressed representations} of spaces in the form of \emph{simplicial complexes} (or triangulations) \cite{Munkres1984}, which preserve information relevant to how points are connected.
+Compared to more traditional techniques such as principal component analysis, multidimensional scaling, and cluster analysis, topological methods are known to be more sensitive to both large and small scale patterns \cite{Lumetal2013}.